Mekkhaoula/khaoula-el-mekkaoui.github.io/index.md

 ---

 ## About Me
  I'm a Ph.D.
 Candidate at [Probabilistic Machine Learning](https://research.cs.aalto.fi/pml/), [Aalto University](http://www.aalto.fi/en/), working with Prof. [Samuel Kaski](https://people.aalto.fi/samuel.kaski).
-I'm interested in distributed Bayesian learning, federated learning, with an aquired taste for computational genomics, specifically building frameworks for finding genetic interactions with the help of Bayesian machine learning.
+I'm interested in distributed Bayesian learning, federated learning, with an aquired taste for computational genomics, specifically building frameworks for finding genetic interactions with the help of Bayesian modeling.

 <!-- More about me [here](./more_about_me.html). -->